brianegan/bansa/Readme.md

   * How views should asynchronously request / remove data from the store upon instantiation and disposal if it's safe.
   * What is the role of the database?
 Store actions?
 Store models?
   * Could views describe their data requirements as queries, similar to Falcor or GraphQL?

+## Technical Goals

+If you're thinking of writing your own version of Redux in Java: I'd say, go for it!
+This libray has benefitted tremendously from the various versions that have been written thus far, and the current version is an attempt to synthesize the best parts of each implementation.
+When evaluating the various libs, I came up with a bucket list for what this library should accomplish for a 1.0 release:

+  * Idiomatic Java and Kotlin usage.
+  * Low method count
+  * Easy to pick up, even if you come from a less functional background.
+  * Support for all basic Redux concepts in the smallest possible package.
+This includes the Store, Middleware, Reducers, and Subscribers/Subscriptions, and combining Reducers.
+  * Dev Tools that allow for Time Travel debugging
+  * Interface that allows for sharable middleware & reducers (such as Logging middelware, or Undo/Redo reducer helpers)
+  * Well tested

 ## The tech setup